Two-horned water chestnut flower, fruit, and leaves. Photos by Blythe Merritt.

 Unknown.
 It may have been introduced intentionally for horticultural use, by edible plant enthusiasts, or by accident.
 The earliest known population in Virginia was discovered in 2014.
 Herbarium specimens discovered to be mislabeled date to 1999.

-At present, in North America two-horned trapa is it is only found in Virginia at over 70 sites in four Virginia counties: Fairfax, Prince William, Loudoun, and Fauquier.
-Waterfowl are known to move the seeds to new habitats.
+At present, in North America two-horned trapa is it is only found in Virginia at over 70 sites in five Virginia counties: Fairfax, Prince William, Loudoun, Fauquier, and Charlotte.
+Waterfowl, particularly Canada Geese, are known to move the seeds to new habitats.

 You can choose from several ways to report sightings of an invasive species here >>